 Information on all Status pages then continues to update normally until you close the browser or navigate away from the Status pages.
 Be sure to Save all changes; these are lost if not saved before 30 minutes of inactivity.

-Modules on the V-Series may include:
+Modules on the the appliance may include:

-- ◆ The Appliance Controller software operates behind the scenes.
-It manages appliance configuration, downloads and applies patches, accesses the backup utility, requests module restarts, initiates shutdowns, and handles other appliance management tasks. - ♦ Websense Content Gateway contains the Websense proxy software and Web content scanning and analysis.
-Several services (daemons) comprise this software. - ◆ Websense Web Security is the software that handles Web filtering.
-Several services (daemons) comprise this software. - Network Agent monitors Internet traffic and filters non-HTTP protocols such as instant messaging.
+- The Appliance Controller software operates behind the scenes.
+It manages appliance configuration, downloads and applies patches, accesses the backup utility, requests module restarts, initiates shutdowns, and handles other appliance management tasks. - ٠ Websense Web Security is the software that handles Web filtering.
+Several services (daemons) comprise this software. - Network Agent, in a stand-alone deployment, monitors Internet traffic and filters HTTP and non-HTTP protocols, such as instant messaging.